LiamJCates/Programming-Notes/Programming Tools/IDEs/Eclipse/Installation.md

 As well as additional options for getting help.
 <br/><br/>

-Now, instead of following the download and install option on the getting started page, we want to navigate to a specific package found here.<br/>
+Now, instead of following the download and install option on the getting started page, we want to navigate to a specific package.<br/>
 Download Eclipse: https://www.eclipse.org/downloads/packages/
 <br/>
 Eclipse IDE for Java Developers